InnaVays/forex-feature-engineering/README.md

 ## Acknowledgments
-Special thanks to the developers of the TA-Lib library, which was used extensively in the generation of technical indicators and ChatGPT for this marvelous README file.
+Special thanks to the developers of the TA-Lib library, which was used extensively in the generation of technical indicators and ChatGPT.